Skip to content

 for r in results:

-The @ operator broadcasts finetune() to all 3 nodes.
-FSDP shards the GPT-2 XL parameters (1.5B) across the nodes, so each T4 (16GB) only holds a fraction of the model.
-Without FSDP, this model would OOM on a single T4.
-The sync_module_states=True ensures that rank 0's weights are broadcast to all ranks at initialization, and cpu_ram_efficient_loading=True keeps the initial load on CPU to avoid a GPU memory spike.
+@ broadcasts to all three nodes.
+FSDP shards GPT-2 XL's 1.5B parameters across them, so each T4 holds a fraction of the model — without FSDP it would not fit. sync_module_states=True broadcasts rank zero's weights at init; cpu_ram_efficient_loading=True keeps the initial load on CPU to avoid a GPU memory spike.

-Notice that the task function has zero FSDP-specific code.
-The Trainer auto-detects FSDP from the environment variables set by the plugin and wraps the model internally.
+The task function contains no FSDP-specific code.
+Trainer detects FSDP from the environment the plugin set and wraps the model itself.

 DeepSpeed ZeRO